 - Reset process will now start.
 Follow the instructions on the screen to complete the reset.

 - Wait for the process to complete.
 This may take a few minutes, depending on the number of software installed on your machine.

-BSOD errors are quite frequent on Windows 10.
+Note: BSOD errors are quite frequent on Windows 10.
 For this reason, Microsoft added a built-in BSOD troubleshooter to Windows 10’s Settings page.
-To run this tool, go to Settings > Update & Security > Troubleshoot > select and run the Blue Screen troubleshooter.

 We hope that these solutions helped you get your network up and running until Microsoft releases a hotfix for this issue.

 This is all you need to do in order to fix the Ndu.sys error message in Windows 10.
 Also, if you need further help with this issue, please let us know by posting a comment in the comments below.

 Frequently Asked Questions

 The driver irql not less or equal (ndu.sys) is a BSoD error.
 There are various causes for a BSoD error, but, you can take a look at our guide including the most common causes for BSoD errors.